nachomazzara/eip7702-poc/POST.md

 ![Authority Match](https://hackmd.io/_uploads/Hk5---Yzgl.png)

-You can see in the etherscan that the authority match to the authorizer address and the vailidty is `True`
+You can see in Etherscan that the authority matches the authorizer address and the validity is `True`

 ![See new Transactions Type](https://hackmd.io/_uploads/ByqbW-Yzxg.png)